rahulm520/hospital-blockchain-system/README.md

-# 🏥 Blockchain-Integrated Medical Records System
+# 🏥 Blockchain-Integrated Medical Records System (ArogyaChain)

 A full-stack decentralized web application (dApp) to securely store and audit medical records using **Ethereum blockchain**, **PHP backend**, and a **MySQL database**.
 Every record insertion is immutably logged on the blockchain and silently tracked in the backend with metadata like IP address, timestamp, and hospital.